 Q: What has been the biggest challenge and greatest highlight in your career to date?

-I spent half a day with a senior engineer who gave me two pages of pure mathematical equations and a brochure.
+I spent half a day with a senior structural engineer who gave me two pages of pure mathematical equations and a brochure.
 I had to go away and completely unpick it, learn it and understand it to a level where I could confidently brief the developers to perform the build.
-I could have had a meltdown, but I thought, “There is no one else to do this, I have to master it” and I did.
-That’s one thing I would always say to others wanting to learn in this industry - there is no trick.
-You have to sit there and work it out, not for anyone else, but for yourself.
+It was a project and subject matter entirely foreign to me, as is so frequently the case, but I work through it methodically until I come up with a solution.

 Q: Anyone who knows you knows that hockey is a big part of your life.
 Can you tell us about that?